APMG/dezi-for-wordpress/README.md

  7. You can use the search widget in your sidebar for search, or use a custom search box that submits the query in the parameter "s".

+## Developers ##

+If you are working from a git clone of the dezi-for-wordpress repository, you need to be aware that the plugin uses git submodules in order to include the Dezi_Client dependencies.
+After you have cloned dezi-for-wordpress, you need to:

+ % git submodule init
+ % git submodule update
+ % cd dezi-client
+ % git submodule init
+ % git submodule update